yodobrin/file-service-sample/README.md

 > To Do: add network security components and description

-1. Container App - create SaS tokens and containers
+1. Container App - create SaS tokens and containers, it also provide SaS for given file with in a given container.

 2. Storage Account - DMZ, all content is considered unsafe